sourcegraph/about/blogposts/2021/dev-tool-time-mitchell-hashimoto.md

 - [i3](https://i3wm.org/) for window management in the NixOS VM
 - [Kitty](https://sw.kovidgoyal.net/kitty/) is Mitchell's preferred terminal inside the VM
-- [Slate](https://github.com/jigish/slate) - window management on Mac, main used for basic corners and splits
+- [Slate](https://github.com/jigish/slate) for window management on Mac, mainly used for basic corners and splits
 - [Alfred](https://www.alfredapp.com/) for shortcuts and application launching

 ## Watch the recording